Samhubby/Blog-On-FullStack/README.md

 # Blog-On

 Welcome to **Blog-On**, a simple CRUD-based web application where users can create, upload, delete, and edit blogs.
-The app also includes user authentication, allowing registered users to manage their blogs with ease.
+The app also includes rich-text editor, user authentication, allowing registered users to manage their blogs with ease.
 Users can upload cover images for their blogs as well.

 ### Website Link